 The previous example supports the theory that autism is caused by a deficiency in the cognitive dynamics that invites us to exist in separate worlds simultaneously (through the mind).
 In playing pretend, the girl’s artistic side nurtures her doll and her future.
 Through her practice of nurturing her doll, over time she will grow into a mother; the kind of person who can help others grow.
 Males too can dream of becoming amorous mothers.

-The cognitive ability to readjust known reality is a good representation of a cognitive heuristics that Cassella has called "logos."
-The logos heuristics (also expressed by the Greek symbol "Λ") presents 'creative intelligence' in human beings and nature as a complementarity between two systems dynamics:
+The cognitive ability to readjust known reality is a good representation of an heuristics that Cassella has called "logos."
+The logos heuristics (also expressed by the Greek symbol "Λ") presents 'creative intelligence' in human beings and nature as a complementarity (the 3rd attention) between two systems dynamics:

-Recall that the comparison between the tests that autistics pass and the tests they fail also led to the complementarity of classical and quantum computing; memory and learning; the Egyptian Crook and Flail; the Israeli Thummim and Urim; Zechariah's Hovalim and No'am; the Olmec/Maya/Toltec/Mexicas' Tonal and their Nagual; and finite speed with infinite speed.
+The comparison between the tests that autistics pass and the tests they fail (page on autism and Figure A in this page) leads to the complementarity of classical and quantum computing; memory and learning; the Egyptian Crook and Flail; the Israeli Thummim and Urim; Zechariah's Hovalim and No'am; the Olmec/Maya/Toltec/Mexicas' Tonal and their Nagual; and finite speed with infinite speed.

-Sequence and simultaneity, or the first and the second attention, can boost each other or destroy each other in an individual, social concern, or in any natural system.
+Sequence and simultaneity, the first and the second attention, or classical and quantum computing, can boost each other or destroy each other in an individual, social concern, or in any natural system.

 Unlike schizophrenics, high-functioning autistics keep alive the memory (within classical computing) of true happenings; but their difficulty to tackle quantum coherence forces them to match unmedicated schizophrenics in their inability to handle the decoherence that renovates" known" reality.